 In an interview conducted by Dorothy Seckler in Woodstock, New York in 1964, Marion recounted that her adventure in Mexico began in the early 1930s as she drove from New York to Mexico City.
 There she met artists Leopoldo Mendez, Alfredo Zalce and Pablo O’Higgins, a former Diego Rivera collaborator.

 After spending time experimenting with frescoes in Taxco, Marion returned to Mexico City and was introduced to Ignacio Milan, the rector of the University of San Nicolás Hidalgo, one of the first colleges in the Americas.
 Greenwood expressed interest in painting frescos on the ancient walls of the university, an idea that the rector immediately accepted.
-Not only did he allowed Marion to paint the walls, but he offered to cover her research, lodging and expenses in the city of Morelia, home of the university.
+Not only did he allow Marion to paint the walls, but he offered to cover her research, lodging and expenses in the city of Morelia, home of the university.

-The inspiration behind Marion Greenwood’s work on the University of San Nicolás de Hidalgo was the everyday life of the disadvantaged population.
+The inspiration behind Marion Greenwood’s work at the University of San Nicolás de Hidalgo was the everyday life of the disadvantaged population.
 However, since she was invited by the rector to paint frescos, undergraduate students perceived her as just an another painter, distant from the realities of the country.
 One day Lázaro Cárdenas, who was campaigning for president, stopped by the university, noticed Greenwood’s work, and asked her what the message of the mural was about.
-With the help of some translators, she explained to the future president of Mexico that she was portraying a scene of the daily life of Tarascan people.1 Not only was Cárdenas impressed - as he identified himself as a Tarascan, but the students also became fascinated with the mural.
+With the help of some translators, she explained to the future president of Mexico that she was portraying a scene of the daily life of Tarascan people.(1) Not only was Cárdenas impressed - as he identified himself as a Tarascan - but the students also became fascinated with the mural.
 As a result of this brief and crucial meeting between Greenwood and Cárdenas, the artist completed Paisaje y economía de Michoacán (Landscape and economy of Michoacán), the mural that adorns the main patio of the university.

 Abelardo Rodríguez Market